rotki/rotki/docs/usage_guide.rst

 You also have the option to enable/disable synchronization for the connected exchanges.
 Usually, you may want to disable the synchronization to prevent your IP getting banned because of too many syncs.

 .. note::
-   At the moment, `margin trades <https://github.com/rotki/rotki/issues/1980>`_ and `future trades <https://github.com/rotki/rotki/issues/1606>`_ haven't been supported in Rotki yet.
+   At the moment, `margin trades <https://github.com/rotki/rotki/issues/1980>`_ and `future trades <https://github.com/rotki/rotki/issues/1606>`_ are not yet supported in rotki.

 .. image:: images/rotki_add_exchange_3.png
    :alt: List of connected exchanges